katericodes/tech-company-case-study/README.md

 * Window Functions, such as

 ## Challenge 1: Pull descriptive statistics with a CTE
+Business Problem: Calculating descriptive statistics for monthly revenue by product
+Task: For the year 2022, provide a report that answers the following questiosn:
+1. How much revenue does each product usually generate each month?
+2. Which product had the most success throughout all of last year
+3. Did either product fluctuate greatly each month or was the month-to-month trend fairly consistent?

 ## Challenge 2: Explore variable distributions with CTEs